KleineEdelweiss/lmsensors_rb/README.md

 1) Publish version 0.1.0

 ### INSTALLATION ###
+_DEV LIBS: As this is an extension, you will require the Ruby development headers.
+On some systems, this will come packaged with your Ruby installation.
+On others, you may need to install additional packages, such as ``ruby-dev`` (Ubuntu and similar).
+Check your specific system's requirements, and make sure you have the headers, as well as RubyGems and Rdoc_

 This wrapper requires the header files for ``lmsensors`` to be installed.
 For some systems, it will come with the userspace package directly.
 For others, it is a separate package.
 The header required is ``sensors.h``.

 NOTE: Below is how you can install it on various distros.
 As I use Arch and Debian, I had to look up the others, so if there is an issue, please submit the correction, and I will fix it.